 The length of time between each menstrual period differs for each individual.
-Some, especially those who have just begun to menstruate, have an irregular number of days between periods.
+For some, especially those who have just begun to menstruate, have an irregular number of days between periods.
 Usually, but not always, the body settles into a regular pattern after a few years.
 Menstruation generally lasts from three to seven days.
 The total amount of menstrual flow can be from 2 tablespoons to 1/2 cup.
 It often seems like more.
 Menstrual discharge starts as a reddish fluid, then usually becomes brighter red.
 As menstruation finishes it changes to darker brownish colour.

-A person with female sex organs who is pregnant does not menstruate.
-Menstruation generally continues until they are between 40 to 60 years old.
+Women who are pregnant do not menstruate.
+Menstruation generally continues until a woman is between 40 to 60 years old.
 The end of menstruation is called menopause.